ChachezMic/product_management/README.md

 # product_management
-Building A pduct management software using flask api
+Building A product management software using flask.